-MAWU speakers accused the employers of 'playing games' by trying for years to get MAWU on to the council and now that the union was present, refusing to
+MAWU speakers accused the employers of 'playing games' by trying for years to get MAWU on to the council and now that the union was present, refusing to rejected by metal workers.
+BRAITEX WINNERS!

-MAWU reported that after a 'long and difficult' meeting SEIFSA agreed to recommend to its members that they change their position.
+MAWU reported that after a 'long and difficult' meeting SEIFSA agreed to recommend

 STOP PRESS: SEIFSA has come back with an offer of 5 percent - R3,15 per week.
-This is way below the MAWU demand of an across the board increase of R18 a week and is likely to be rejected by metal workers.
+This is way below the MAWU demand of an across the board increase of R18 a week and is likely to be